dannguyen/aws-textract-pdf-to-csv-demo/README.md

-# How good is AWS Textract at extracting data tables from PDFs, and can it deliver us from the eternal fiery suffering that is converting-pdf-to-csv today
+# How good is AWS Textract at extracting data tables from PDFs, and can it deliver us from the eternal fiery hell that is converting-pdf-to-csv today

 Amazon has just released its long-awaited [Textract cloud service](https://aws.amazon.com/textract/) for public use.
 Textract claims to perform the miracle of efficient and accurate extraction of text (i.e. optical-character recognition) and tabular data, from every and all the cursed PDFs and scanned documents we upload to its cloud algorithms.